How is it different from Mathematica?

 What platforms does it run on?

 The Wolfram Engine runs on desktop, cloud and mobile.
-Its kernel runs on Intel and ARM architectures, under Linux, Mac and Windows, as well as soon under iOS and Android, and certain embedded operating systems.
-Its interactive user interface runs natively on Mac, Windows and Linux, and is also supported on web browsers.
+Its kernel runs on Intel and ARM architectures, under Linux, Mac and Windows, as well as under iOS and soon Android, and certain embedded operating systems.
+Its interactive user interface runs natively on Mac, Windows, Linux and iOS, and is also supported on web browsers.

 Is there an existing user community?